the-teachingRSE-project/competencies/competencies.md

 The increasing usage of \ac{ML} in numerous scientific areas with social impact involves an emphasised awareness and consideration of possible influences and biases.
 At the intersection of data science [@SSIDataScience] and data-focused RSEs, the complex way of solving problems utilising \ac{ML} calls for this separate specialisation.

+#### Legacy RSEs
+Research software may be used and evolved over generations of researchers without change management or governance processes, while software "ecosystems" (e.g., programming languages, frameworks, operating systems) constantly evolve.
+This may lead to the emergence of legacy code that is still actively used.
+To safeguard continued usability and adoption, these RSEs have experience in working with legacy code, and are competent in the application of software stacks that are no longer part of the general curricula (e.g., \gls{COBOL} or \gls{Fortran}).
+Adaption of existing, large-scale codebases to evolving dependencies (\gls{DIST}) or changing hardware (\ac{HPC}; see the HPC-RSE point below) may require mastery in refactoring techniques and in the usage of specialised code transformation tools.

 #### Web-development RSE
 This RSE is skilled in web applications, front- and/or backend, and/or building